jackhclee/wallymobi/cyf.md

   ![cyf-2021-12-18a.png](./cyf-2021-12-18a.png)
 - Click the "Run and Debug" icon at leftmost menu bar
 - Click "create a launch.json file"
-- try opening the `launch.json` file under current project's `.vscode` folder
+- Open the `launch.json` file under current project's `.vscode` folder
-- edit corresponding `configurations` element.
+- Edit corresponding `configurations` element.
 You may refer to to sample [launch.json](https://github.com/jackhclee/wallymobi/blob/main/launch.json).
-Add a configuratio named `Jest Current File`
+Add a configuration named `Jest Current File`.
+Save it.
-- open the Jest test file you want to debug
+- Open a test specification file written in Jest. (i.e. JS file with expect and test functions)
-- Make sure the `Jest Current File` configuration is selected in `Run and Debug` file.
+- Ensure the `Jest Current File` configuration is selected in `Run and Debug` file.
 - Start debugging by pressing F5 or select from menu `Run` > `Start Debugging`. or
 - Click "Run and Debug" icon at leftmost menu bar and then click the green run button.
 - Set breakpoints and check the running conditions